Anne Marie Rondeau Jamieson

 My name is Anne Marie Jamieson and my husband and I are continuing our education at Calvin Theological Seminary in Grand Rapids, MI.
-I am a mother, and a violin and piano educator.
-I am passionate about theology, and am particularly interested in Ecclesiology and Christian Formation in the Reformed Tradition.
-I engage with theology mostly using poetry, music, and visual art to help illustrate our dialogical relationship with our beautiful Creator God.
+Travis is working towards his Masters of Divinity and I am pursuing a Master of Theological Studies.
+I am a mother and my poetry stems heavily from my experiences of motherhood and the pressures, sorrows, and joys experienced with this human experience.
+I am passionate about theology, and am particularly interested in Ecclesiology and Practical Theology.
+I engage with my theology in this blog mostly by using poetry, music, and visual art to help illustrate the dialogical and intimate relationship with Jesus.

-I am a homebody and love spending time with my one year old daughter each day.
-Some of my interests include reading in a comfy chair (never(!) at a desk), talking to my husband about theology, interior design, comedy, playing my new guitalele, and admiring architecture on long walks with my family.
+I am a military brat, an outgoing introvert (if there is such a thing), and I love spending time with my husband and two year old daughter each day.
+Some of my interests include reading in a comfy chair (never(!) at a desk), talking to my husband about theology, interior design, going out to fun local restaurants, watching stand-up comedy, singing and dancing with my daughter, painting, and playing guitar.

 Thank you for taking the time to participate with me in my creating.